 - 1. Students must have been accepted as a Business major. - 2.
-Students must have passed each course in the Business Core with a grade of "C" or better. - 3.
-Students must have passed each course satisfying major or minor requirements with a grade of "C" or better. - 4.
+Students must have passed each course in the Business Core with a grade of "C" or better. - Students must have passed each course satisfying major or minor requirements with a grade of "C" or better. - 4.
 Students must have an overall G.P.A. of 2.50 or better in the Business Core courses. - 5.
-Students must have an overall G.P.A. of 2.50 or better in their minor courses. - 6.
-Students must have a retention/graduation G.P.A. of 2.50 or better for all coursework. - 7.
-Students must have successfully completed (a grade of "C" or higher) a minimum of 45 hours of upper-level Business courses; of which 24 hours, including MGMT 4433, must have been completed at NWOSU.
+Students must have an overall G.P.A. of 2.50 or better in their minor courses. - Students must have a retention/graduation G.P.A. of 2.50 or better for all coursework. - 7.
+Students must have successfully completed (a grade of "C" or higher) a minimum of 45 hours of upper-level Business courses; of which 24 hours, including MGMT 4433, must have been completed at the NWOSU campus or remotely via Zoom on Wednesday nights at 6:55pm (fall or spring semester only).